somyam20/Assignment/README.md

 string.punctuation – A list of punctuation marks that can be removed. stopwords.words() – Gives a list of stopwords in a language.
+Here’s a simple explanation of functions used for Named Entity Recognition (NER) and Word Sense Disambiguation (WSD) in NLP using NLTK and related tools:

+---

+1. Named Entity Recognition (NER):

+What it is:
+NER is used to find and classify names in text – like people, places, organizations, dates, etc.

+Common functions:

+ne_chunk() – Performs named entity recognition on a chunked sentence.

+pos_tag() – Tags each word with its part of speech (needed before NER).

+word_tokenize() – Breaks text into words (used before POS tagging).

+Together, these help extract named entities from text.

+---

+2. Word Sense Disambiguation (WSD):

+What it is:
+WSD is about finding the correct meaning of a word based on its context (e.g., "bank" as a riverbank or a money bank).

+Common function:

+lesk() – Comes from the nltk.wsd module and tries to find the best meaning (sense) of a word in a sentence using the Lesk algorithm.

+It compares the word’s context with dictionary definitions to pick the most likely meaning.

+---

+Summary:
+NER helps recognize important names in text, while WSD helps understand the correct meaning of words with multiple senses.
+Both are important for making machines understand human language better.

+generate() – A function in transformer models like GPT-2, GPT-3, or T5 that creates text from a starting input.

+pipeline('text-generation') – A Hugging Face pipeline that wraps around models to make text generation easier. gensim.summarize() – Extracts key sentences from the text to create a summary (used for extractive summarization).

+Transformers like Bart or T5 – Used for abstractive summarization using models from the Hugging Face Transformers library.